EOU-fledglings/2026/_pages/programme.md

 *University of Łódź, Poland*

-### "Host-parasite interactions through the lens of avian immunogenetics: from ecology to macroevolution"

 </div>

----
+### "Host-parasite interactions through the lens of avian immunogenetics: from ecology to macroevolution"\

 # Programme